 An ovulation test indicates the most fertile days in a cycle and when the next period will arrive.
 Ovulation occurs 10–16 days (14 days on average) before your period begins.
+If you want to predict when ovulation will happen in advance, you can do this using an ovulation calculator and then you can use ovulation tests to confirm it.

 Using ovulation tests to track the fertile window is not a good way to prevent pregnancy.
 Ovulation tests identify the surge in luteinizing hormone 24 to 48 hours before ovulation, but sperm can survive in the body for three to five days.
 If sex happens before the ovulation test detects the surge in luteinizing hormone, the egg could still be fertilized and conception can occur.